Azure/data-product-analytics/docs/EnterpriseScaleAnalytics-Prerequisites.md

 ## Prerequisites

 > **Note:** Please make sure you have successfully deployed a [Data Management Landing Zone](https://github.com/Azure/data-management-zone) and a [Data Landing Zone](https://github.com/Azure/data-landing-zone) beforehand.
 Also, this template requires subnets as specified in the prerequisites.
 The Data Landing Zone already creates a few subnets, which can be used for this Data Product.
+If you have not deployed a Data Management Zone and/or Data Landing Zone, please make sure that you have all Private DNS Zones deployed for the [services mentioned here](#what-will-be-deployed).
+If all outbound traffic is routed through a Firewall, please make sure that you define [these network rules](https://github.com/Azure/data-management-zone/blob/f28583eee93afb893f6f31a0a8fbf8691c3c8324/infra/modules/services/firewallPolicyRules.bicep#L18-L54) and [these application rules](https://github.com/Azure/data-management-zone/blob/f28583eee93afb893f6f31a0a8fbf8691c3c8324/infra/modules/services/firewallPolicyRules.bicep#L247-L290) in the central network virtual appliance.

 Before we start with the deployment, please make sure that you have the following available:

-- A **Data Management Landing Zone** deployed.
-For more information, check the [Data Management Landing Zone](https://github.com/Azure/data-management-zone) repo.
-- A **Data Landing Zone** deployed.
-For more information, check the [Data Landing Zone](https://github.com/Azure/data-landing-zone) repo.
-- A resource group within an Azure subscription
 - An Azure subscription.
 If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
+- Access to a resource group within an Azure subscription.
+- A **Data Management Landing Zone** and a **Data Landing Zone** deployed.
+For more information, check the [Data Management Landing Zone repo](https://github.com/Azure/data-management-zone) and [Data Landing Zone repo](https://github.com/Azure/data-landing-zone).
+Alternatively, please make sure that you have deployed all required Private DNS Zones for the [services mentioned here](#what-will-be-deployed) and if all outbound traffic is routed through a Firewall, please make sure that you define [these network rules](https://github.com/Azure/data-management-zone/blob/f28583eee93afb893f6f31a0a8fbf8691c3c8324/infra/modules/services/firewallPolicyRules.bicep#L18-L54) and [these application rules](https://github.com/Azure/data-management-zone/blob/f28583eee93afb893f6f31a0a8fbf8691c3c8324/infra/modules/services/firewallPolicyRules.bicep#L247-L290) in the central network virtual appliance.
-- [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and role assignments for it.
+- [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to the resource group and virtual network to be able to create a service principal and role assignments for it.
 - Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled as well as the `Microsoft.Storage` [service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview#:~:text=%20Service%20endpoints%20provide%20the%20following%20benefits%3A%20,public%20IP%20addresses%20in%20your%20virtual...%20More%20) enabled in the region of the data product deployment.
 The Data Landing Zone deployment already creates a few subnets with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled (subnets with name `DataProduct00{x}Subnet` or `DataIntegration00{x}Subnet`.).
 However, these subnets do not have the `Microsoft.Storage` service endpoint enabled by default and therefore this must be [configured manually in the Azure Portal or by using Azure CLI or PowerShell](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-restrict-network-access-to-resources#enable-a-service-endpoint).
 Today, the service endpoint is required for compute clusters and compute instances in Azure Machine Learning.
 - For the deployment, please choose one of the **Supported Regions**.